 CPR Member Scholars have worked to address three specific areas of climate change research and scholarship: Mitigating and Preventing the harm from climate change; and Adapting to climate change; Laying bare efforts by industry and others to preempt meaningful state and regional climate change efforts with a federal bill that would do too little to prevent climate change.

 Climate change has already caused a variety of real-world impacts.
 Some can be reversed, and some can be mitigated.
 But an important and underdeveloped area for research and policymaking focuses on how we adapt to the various effects of climate change.

-The Clinton Administration mostly missed its chance on climate change; the Bush Administration actively fought progress; and legislation during President Obama's first term died in the Senate at the hands of Republican opposition and Democratic division.
-The best remaining hope for action at the federal level is EPA regulation.
+The Clinton Administration mostly missed its chance on climate change; the Bush Administration actively fought progress; and legislation during President Obama's first term died in the Senate at the hands of Republican opposition and Democratic division, and the Trump Administration is open hostile to doing anything about the problem.
+The best remaining hope is state and private sector action.

 While efforts to slow and prevent climate change are vital, another important avenue for communities and policymakers is adaptation to what can no longer be prevented.
 This CPR paper explores community-level strategies for adaptation, with a focus on community participation.